Obtrusive Outdoor Lighting

 - The amount of illumination should be appropriate for the area that is intended to be illuminated.

-Please refer to the Obtrusive Outdoor Lighting Guidelines located below for further information.
+For further information refer to the Obtrusive Outdoor Lighting Guidelines.